Medical Care at Student Health Services

 conditions, preventative care and screenings, gynecologic care and referrals

 for specialty services.
 Student Health Services should be the student's first stop for health related concerns or questions.

 Making Appointments and Walk-ins

 The best way to obtain care at the student health is by making an appointment.
 This can be done through the online Student Health Portal or calling the Health Center at (626) 395-6393.
 Access is generally very good and there are usually available appointments most days at various times throughout the day.
-If the student thinks the concern can be addressed without an appointment, a message can be sent through the secure online health portal or by calling Student Health Services and leaving a message with the front office staff.
+If the student thinks the concern can be addressed without an appointment (ex. simple prescription refill), a message can be sent to a provider through the Student Health Portal or by calling Student Health Services and asking to speak with a provider.
 There are no scheduled walk-in hours.
 If there is a medical condition that needs attention immediately, the student should come to Student Health Services and a staff member will attend to them in a timely manner.
 Our goal is to provide thorough, quality and compassionate care to all students of Caltech.

 Urgent Medical Concerns and Emergencies